qatoolkit/web/index.md

 ##### QAToolKit.Source.Swagger

+[Swagger](https://swagger.io/specification/) is a popular OpenAPI specification that defines a standard interface for RESTful APIs.
+It's a blueprint for humans and machines to explore and generate HTTP requests.

-[Swagger](https://swagger.io/specification/) is a popular Open Web API documentation standard and is a used as a blueprint to generate HTTP requests.
-Those can then be used in other processes like Bombardier below.
+`QAToolKit.Source.Swagger` can produce a list to HTTP requests from Swagger files which can be used in other steps & processes like Bombardier (check `QAToolKit.Engine.Bombardier`).

-A library is very flexible and allow for filtering of requests, whitelisting, data generation, URL and model data replacement and basic authentication.
+The library is very flexible and allows for request filtering, whitelisting, data generation, URL and model data replacement and basic authentication.
+This way you can generate requests that can be used in load test, integration test, etc.

 It supports OpenAPI standard 3.

 ##### QAToolKit.Engine.Bombardier